Food for Thought: Launching Confluences

 The challenges facing society – from climate change to global pandemics, inequality and beyond – require solutions at the intersection of science, society and policy (SSP).
 There is urgent need to co-develop and deploy “pracademic” knowledge that combines the insights of academics and practitioners in government, business and civil society to impact policies, programs, and practices.

-Join our panelists as we launch this exciting new signature initiative in SSP knowledge mobilization.
+Discover our panelists' perspectives and watch our event launch recording of this exciting new signature initiative in SSP knowledge mobilization.
 Confluences will take a strategic, innovative approach combining direct engagement with decision-makers and the co-creation of an annual edited volume to enhance interdisciplinary, cross-sectoral SSP learnings.

 This event will take place in a hybrid format.
 In-person guests are by invitation only.
 Members of the public are invited to join us virtually.